-Albert Adaptive is a personalized learning tool that automatically adjusts question difficulty to match each student’s skill level.
-You can share Adaptive practice with students for targeted review, skill building, or enrichment.
+Albert Adaptive, available for all users, is a personalized learning tool that automatically adjusts question difficulty to match each student’s skill level.
+You can share Adaptive practice with students for targeted review, skill building, enrichment, and more!

 Accessing Adaptive Practice